alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 exit
 ```

-After executing the above command, you will notice
+Upon executing the command, you'll observe the following:

-1. A table named `stock_ticks_cow` created which supports Snapshot and Incremental queries on Copy On Write table.
+* A table named stock_ticks_cow is generated, enabling Snapshot and Incremental queries using the Copy-On-Write strategy.
-2. Two new tables `stock_ticks_mor_rt` and `stock_ticks_mor_ro` created for the Merge On Read table.
-The former supports Snapshot and Incremental queries (providing near-real time data) while the later supports Read Optimized queries.
+* Two additional tables, stock_ticks_mor_rt and stock_ticks_mor_ro, are created for the Merge-On-Read approach.
+The former supports both Snapshot and Incremental queries, providing near-real-time data access.
+The latter is optimized for Read operations, offering efficient data retrieval for analytical workloads.

 ### Step 4 (a): Run Queries with Spark-SQL

 Run a query to find the latest timestamp ingested for stock symbol 'GOOG'.
-You will notice that both snapshot (for both COW and MOR_rt table) and read-optimized queries (for MOR_ro table) give the same value "10:29 a.m" as Hudi create a parquet file for the first batch of data.
+You will notice that both Snapshot (for both COW and MOR_rt table) and Read Optimized (for MOR_ro table) give the same value "10:29 a.m" as Hudi creates a parquet file for the first batch of data.

 ```java
 docker exec -it spark /bin/bash